Xx0nothing0xX/random-stuff/README.md

 # random-stuff
-this is my personal repo, never try to open it
+This is my personal repo, never try to open it.